moxley01/spacysee/README.md

 # SpacySee

-A project that helps you visualize your Spacy docs in Jupyter notebooks
+A project that helps you visualize your spaCy docs in Jupyter notebooks

 ## Installation